-To help ensure that the state's water utilities have sufficient financial capacity to provide public health and safety, the PSC establishes and approves rates and monitors utilities' financial sufficiency.
-The rate-setting process typically addresses multiple objectives, including cost recovery, affordability, economic development, resource sustainability, and other community-specific factors.
+To help ensure that the state's water utilities are able to provide safe, reliable, environmentally responsible, and affordable water service in a sustainable manner, the PSC establishes rates and monitors water utilities' financial sufficiency.
+The rate-setting process provides transparency to customers and allows a utility to address multiple objectives, including cost recovery, revenue stability, customer affordability, economic development, resource sustainability, and other factors important to the community.
+See

-The Commission maintains a Quarterly Water Bill Comparison tool that allows you to run a comparison of customer bills for either a single utility or multiple utilities in the utility class or county you select.
-The tool allows users to specify customer class, volume used, and meter size.
+PSC maintains a Quarterly Water Bill Comparison tool that allows a user to compare estimated bills for either a single utility or multiple utilities in the utility class or county selected.

 Wisconsin Residential Water Rates Dashboard

 As part of a collaborative, nationwide project, the PSC works with the Environmental Finance Center at the University of North Carolina, Chapel Hill to develop and maintain the

 Wisconsin Residential Water Rates Dashboard.
 The Rates Dashboard is part of the

 Smart Management for Small Water Systems project of the Environmental Finance Center Network (EFCN) and provides a snapshot of a utility's rates and financial characteristics in relation to several rate-making objectives.